cscorley/dissertation/chapters/5_discussion/1_flt.md

 ### Situations

-In this study, we've also asked two research questions which lead to two distinct comparisons.
+In this study, we've asked two research questions which lead to two distinct comparisons.
 First, we compare a batch TM-based FLT trained on the changesets of a project's history to one trained on the snapshot of source code entities.
 Second, we compare a batch TM-based FLT trained on changesets to a